-Knowing that your suppliers demonstrate integrity and are acting with autonomy is fundamental to securing your supply chain.
-As such, organisations can take into account the following Principles:
+Knowing that your suppliers demonstrate integrity and are acting autonomously is fundamental to securing your supply chain.

-Consider the potential influence of foreign governments on suppliers and whether they operate with appropriate levels of autonomy.

-Consider if suppliers operate ethically, with integrity, and consistently with their human rights responsibilities.

-Build trusted, strategic relationships with suppliers.
+- 8 Seek and consider the available advice and guidance on influence of foreign governments on suppliers and seek to ensure they operate with appropriate levels of autonomy. - 9 Consider if suppliers operate ethically, with integrity, and consistently with international law and human rights. - Build strategic partnering relationships with critical suppliers.

-Autonomy and integrity means the ability for an organisation to operate at its own direction according to its own drivers as well as without undue external influence that may jeopardise the security of its products or services.
+Autonomy and integrity means the ability for an organisation to operate at its own direction, and according to its own drivers, as well as without undue external influence that may jeopardise the security of its products or services.